-- The PEM Team will continue to review and program the needs and objectives for the remaining three years of the PEM pooled fund project as discussed at the November TAC meeting. - Collect, review and process shadow test data using the PEM data entry spreadsheet.
-Synthesize the information and make it readily available to all TAC members and interested parties. - Initiate ongoing work (calls) with SHAs and industry to establish their individual PEM implementation strategies. - Cooperate with the TAC and a Task Group to identify and define current and future needs for training of SHA, private engineering and industry audiences.
-We will follow with completion of first round training proposed for each state.
-Then we will work to develop and propose a PEM training program for future advancement of state/industry preparedness. - Complete specification reviews/recommendations and related conversations with SHA TAC members in Arkansas, and North Carolina.
-The information will be summarized, reviewed by each state for accuracy and shared with the TAC members. - Schedule and present the one-day engineering level PEM workshop to interested agencies and industry.
+- The PEM Team will continue to review and program the needs and objectives for the remaining two years of the PEM pooled fund project per discussion at the November TAC meeting. - Collect, review and process shadow test data using the PEM data entry spreadsheet.
+Synthesize the information and make it readily available to all TAC members and interested parties. - Cooperate with the TAC through regional virtual discussions to identify and define current and future needs for training of SHA, private engineering and industry audiences.
+Then we will work to develop and propose a PEM training program for future advancement of state/industry preparedness. - The Team will work toward completion of first round training proposed for each member state, when possible due to the COVID-19 limitations. - Schedule and present the one-day engineering level PEM workshop to interested agencies and industry.
 The intended audience is the group of central office and district SHA materials and construction engineers who will be directly responsible for guiding the PEM implementation in their state.
+We will also explore the concept of offering the webinar in a multi-day format. - Provide general outreach and assistance to SHAs and industry as requested/needed. - Encourage SHAs to consider additional shadow testing for upcoming projects. - Join FHWA in reminding SHAs or contractors/producers to participate in FHWA's PEM testing equipment loan program and PEM incentive opportunities. - Explore the development of PEM construction specifications in cooperation with FHWA with SHAs and Industry. - Continue efforts to expand participation in the TPF study by other states. - Cooperate with AASHTO toward finalization fo the PP 84-21, Standard Practice for Developing Performance Engineered Concrete Pavement Mixtures. - PEM researchers will continue to advance tests and test refinements.
+They will also work with AASHTO to move tests forward to full standards. - Provide the TAC with a periodic newsletter as an update to PEM activity and accomplishments. - The Team will be providing updates and visiting with Industry TAC members in a call scheduled for July 22. - As mentioned, we intend to have some regional discussion calls in the coming weeks/months to explore individual topics including training, PEM Phase 2, standard specifications for PEM and other topics of interest to the groups.

-- Provide general outreach and assistance to SHAs and industry as requested/needed. - Encourage SHAs to consider additional shadow testing for upcoming projects. - Join FHWA in reminding SHAs or contractors/producers to participate in FHWA's PEM testing equipment loan program and PEM incentive opportunities. - Advance the development of PEM construction specifications in cooperation with FHWA with SHAs and Industry. - Continue efforts to expand participation in the TPF study by other states. - Cooperate with AASHTO toward finalization fo the PP 84-21, Standard Practice for Developing Performance Engineered Concrete Pavement Mixtures. - PEM researchers will continue to advance tests and test refinements.
-They will also work with AASHTO to move tests forward to full standards. - Provide the TAC with a periodic newsletter as an update to PEM activity and accomplishments. - In addition to the PEM TPF work, the PEM Team and FHWA are also expanding the reach of the initiative through the new FHWA "Advancing Concrete Pavement Technology Solutions" cooperative agreement.
-Early work areas in this program include development of a QC Guide for PEM and Precision and Bias Tests for testing methods that may be considered as acceptance tools.
+In addition, the PEM Team and FHWA are also expanding the reach of the initiative through the "Advancing Concrete Pavement Technology Solutions" cooperative agreement.
+Work in this program includes development of a QC Guide for PEM and Precision and Bias Tests for testing methods that may be considered as acceptance tools.